Tenesha Abernethy “Tweety”

 I have been drawing since I was 5 years old.
 I can remember being in my bedroom as a little girl and drawing people, families, homes, and neighborhoods for hours on end and simply loving every minute of it.
 I remember losing track of time and completely throwing myself into creating.

 In grade school, my favorite classes were my art classes and the only clubs I really ever wanted to be involved in were always art related.
 After high school, I studied at Sampson Community College and took art classes there.
 My instructor encouraged me to pursue a career as an artist, but I chose special education as my career path.
 I went on to attend the University of North Carolina at Wilmington, to study to become a special education teacher.
-There I decided to concentrate in Art.
+There I decided to concentrate in the Visual Arts.
 Unfortunately, I did not have as many good experiences and can remember one professor telling me, in front of other art students, that my art was not good at all.
 I was crushed to say the least.
 After graduating with a B.A. degree in Special Education, I focused on my teaching career and stopped painting.

 My art was dormant for 15 years.